dotnet/runtimelab/src/docs/binding-functions.md

 Swift allows function homonyms and C# does not.
 In order to handle this, homonyms can be detected and the function name can have the name of the return type appended to it.
 This can get more complicated when the return types don't have pretty names on their own such as tuples or generic types or inner types.

-Like C#, Swift has keyword escaping, but uses backticks as delimeters instead of the at-sign prefix in C#.
+Like C#, Swift has keyword escaping, but uses backticks as delimiters instead of the at-sign prefix in C#.

 Operators are problematic as C# has only a limited set of available of operators whereas Swift has a very flexible set of operators.